 Most states have regulations and laws against the moving of firewood, and for good reason.
 Invasive species and insects can lurk in wood and introducing it into a new area can spell big trouble for wildlife.
 Please read up on the rules for moving firewood for the area in which you'll be camping.

 COVID-19 has made it necessary to keep additional etiquette practices in mind.
 Keep up to date on mask mandates and guidelines for gatherings if you're headed to a new area or different state.
-While regulations may differ from area to area, the current best practice calls for keeping a mask at hand and donning it if you come into contact with others outside of your own group.
-If you're headed to a well-populated camp area, adhere to current social distancing guidelines and recommendations.
+While regulations may differ from area to area, the current best practice calls for keeping a mask at hand and donning it if you encounter others outside of your own group.
+Adhere to current social distancing guidelines and recommendations if you're headed to a well-populated camp area.

 After: Taking Stock of Your Camping Adventure

-Even with your planning and best efforts, you may find your trip doesn't always go exactly as anticipated.
+Even with your planning and best efforts, you may find your trip doesn't always go as anticipated.
+Your planning will have set you up to have an excellent first experience, but it's still unlikely to be absolutely perfect.
 That's great!
 Learn from your experiences and note what you would do differently when planning the next trip.
-Your planning will have set you up to have an excellent first experience, but it's still unlikely to be absolutely perfect.
 Use this first trip as a catapult for really digging into what camping means to you and you'll be well on your way to having some epic adventures the next go-round.

 All it takes is a bit of planning and prep work to take you from a camping newbie to an in-the-know camper.
 Follow our tips to help you get ready for that first camping trip and get excited about your preparations because you're about to have your own amazing adventure in nature.